 Before coming to campus

-- Depending on where you are returning to campus from, you may be required to self-isolate for 14 days.
+- If you are sick or exhibiting symptoms of COVID-19, do not come to campus.
 Please visit the Government of Alberta website for more information.

 Upon Arriving on Campus